ahmetalpergit/7-days-7-websites/README.md

 # 7 days 7 Websites
 > Self Imposed Frontend Challenge by [Ahmet Alper](https://github.com/ahmetalpergit)

-### Disclaimer!
-_The websites I've recreated are by no means my own designs.These are live websites, created by talented developers.
-This is just an effort to practice Frontend Development.
-All credits go to the official websites which are linked below_

 ## Introduction

 I've decided to keep my HTML and CSS skills sharp during the pandemic and created a fun challenge to copy 7 websites in 7 days.
 Below you'll find my documentation of the process and the resources.
 Hope you enjoy it!

+### Disclaimer!
+_The websites I've recreated are by no means my own designs.
+These are live websites, created by talented developers.
+This is just an effort to practice Front-end Development.
+All credits go to the official websites which are linked below._

 #### 05.03.2021
 1. [Oura Ring (my version)](https://7days7websites-ouraring.netlify.app) - [Original](https://ouraring.com/)